Republic of Ireland national football team: 2008–2019: Trapattoni, O'Neill, and McCarthy's return

 Ireland was drawn in Group C of UEFA's 2014 World Cup qualification alongside Germany, Sweden, Austria, the Faroe Islands and Kazakhstan.
 On 12 October, Ireland suffered their largest ever competitive home defeat, 6–1 against Germany, at the Aviva Stadium.
 Ireland then lost against Sweden and Austria in early September 2013, effectively ending the qualification campaign, and Giovanni Trapattoni resigned as team manager the following day.
 Noel King was appointed interim senior manager on 23 September 2013 following his resignation.

 On 5 November 2013, the FAI announced that Martin O'Neill would be Trapattoni's replacement as manager, with former team captain Roy Keane as his assistant.
 They assumed their roles when the team met on 11 November where they won against Latvia 3–0 and drew against Poland 0–0.

 For the Euro 2016 qualification phase, the Republic of Ireland was drawn in Group D against Georgia, Germany, Gibraltar, Poland and Scotland.
 The team played against Gibraltar for the first time, beating them 7–0, and achieved an away draw against World Cup champions, Germany, a few days later in October 2014.

 On 8 October 2015, the Republic of Ireland beat world champions Germany 1–0 in a Euro 2016 qualifier at the Aviva Stadium.
-Shane Long scored the game's only goal with an excellent finish in the 70th minute, rewarding the Republic of Ireland's impressive defensive display.
+Shane Long scored the game's only goal with an excellent finish in the 70th minute, rewarding the Republic of Ireland's defensive display.
 The result, hailed as one of the Republic of Ireland's greatest, guaranteed the Republic of Ireland a play-off place at least, with hopes of automatic qualification still a reality going into the final group game against Poland in Warsaw.
 A win, or a draw of 2–2 or more, would guarantee at least second place in the group and ensure automatic qualification for the finals in France.
 The Republic of Ireland, however, lost 2–1, thus entering them into the play-offs.